ericspod/VPHSummerSchool2019/README.md

 4. When the notebook loads we want to switch to using a GPU supported environment, so in the menu go to "Runtime" and then "Change runtime type".
 5. Choose GPU under hardware accelerator and then click Save.
 6. You can start using the notebooks by clicking on the run icons to the left of each cell or press ctrl+Enter.
+(You will get popups about the notebook not being authored by Google and other things, just click Yes to these)

 ## Installing Python Locally